What to Expect During Your First Classic Massage Session

 2. Starting the Massage

-The initial strokes will be light and soothing, allowing your body to adjust to the therapist’s touch before they gradually increase pressure if needed.
+The initial massage strokes will be light and soothing, allowing your body to adjust to the therapist’s touch before they gradually increase pressure if needed.

 You can communicate your comfort level at any time, whether it’s about pressure, temperature, or any discomfort you may experience.
+Always communicate with your therapist!

-3. Techniques Used in Classic Massage
+3. Common Massage Techniques Used in a Session

-• Effleurage: Long, gliding strokes that warm up the muscles and promote relaxation.
+Effleurage: Long, gliding strokes that warm up the muscles and promote relaxation.

-• Petrissage: Kneading motions that relieve muscle tension and improve circulation.
+Petrissage: Kneading motions that relieve muscle tension and improve circulation.

-• Friction: Circular motions that target deep layers of muscle and break down knots.
+Friction: Circular motions that target deep layers of muscle and break down knots.

-• Tapotement: Light tapping movements that stimulate circulation and energize muscles.
+Tapotement: Light tapping movements that stimulate circulation and energize muscles.

-• Vibration/Shaking: Gentle shaking to loosen tight muscles and relieve stress.
+Vibration/Shaking: Gentle shaking to loosen tight muscles and relieve stress.

-• Each technique is used strategically throughout the session, ensuring a balanced approach to relaxation and tension relief.
+Each technique is used strategically throughout the session, ensuring a balanced approach to relaxation and tension relief.

 4. Areas Covered